 - 46% of marketers say that photography is critical to their marketing strategy.

 - 65% of a marketers’ visuals are made up of stock photos and original graphics.

 - 5% of marketers said that original graphics performed the best.

 How do I find high-quality images for my website?

 It can definitely be a challenge to find high-quality images that exhibit the kind of content you’re looking for, that are legal for you to use.
 A lot of images have copyright restrictions, meaning you can’t use them unless you have permission.

-This can definitely get to be a hassle, so it’s more efficient to find images that don’t require a license.
+This can certainly get to be a hassle, so it’s more efficient to find images that don’t require a license.
 Here are a few sites that you can use to find high-quality images that you have permission to use!

 1. iStock Photo – FREE/PAID

 So iStock Photo isn’t a completely free option, but the photos that it offers with a subscription are second to none.
 There is a free option, or a paid option with this website. iStock Photo boasts thousands of high-quality images in categories that you may have never even thought of.